kadena-io/pact-lang-api/readme.md

 ```
 ```
 /**
- * A SPV Command Object to Execute in Pact Server.
+ * A SPV Command Object to Execute at /spv endpoint.
  * @typedef {Object} spvCmd
  * @property requestKey {string} pactId of the SPV transaction
  * @property targetChainId {string} chainId of target chain of SPV transaction